blaart/stream-my-changes/README.md

 Note that these services can also be setup in the AWS cloud.
 Use RDS for the mysql database.
 Run the readbinlog application via ECR/ECS and eventually EKS/Fargate etc.

+Setting the DEBUG setting to 1 in the docker-compose for the awssvc service shows the logging of the Lambda's in the awssvc log.

 # Changing Lambda code
 T.b.d.